$2,445.00 raised ~ goal of: $6,000.00

 DONATE

-Globally, 14% of children and adolescents experience mental health disorders (1).
-Orphaned and destitute children are disproportionately impacted.
+Globally, 14% of children and adolescents experience mental health disorders.1 Children living in poverty and orphans are disproportionately impacted.
 And yet, there is hope.
 Child-centered support and quality care can provide pathways to healing and resilience.

 Children of the Nations (COTN) works in 5 countries, providing children with the social and emotional care they need and deserve.